-We want to make the invisible patterns visible, so that we can change what is not appropriate.
+We want to make the invisible patterns visible, so that we can change what is not working.
 The purpose of this work is to reveal to you with startling immediacy the inner dynamics that are hidden from your awareness... to give you the kind of gut-level understanding that leads you to change... to release the energy that is needed to profoundly transform your life.
-In other words, instead of psychoanalysis, think of this process as proactive psychodynamics.

 This is a process that engages your emotions and your creative side.
 The work we do is experiential.
-It's not about rehashing the same thing over
+It's not about rehashing the same things over

 and over again, it's about finding a way to "get it" at a

 deeper level, so that you can make the changes you need.
-As Galileo said: "You can't teach people anything; you can only help them find it in themselves."
+As the saying goes: "You cannot teach people anything; you can only help them to find it for themselves."